 those students who are less likely to be invited, unless other factors outweigh the evidence of the test.

-Candidates' scripts, final scores and bands were sent to admissions tutors, together with details of marks awarded by each examiner.
+Candidates' scripts and final scores were sent to admissions tutors, together with details of marks awarded by each examiner.

-The distribution of the November 2014 ELAT scores is shown below.
+The distribution of the November 2021 ELAT scores is shown below.